 All duct work must be installed in accordance with National Fire Protection Association Codes 90A and 90B.
+Supply and return duct system must be adequately sized to meet the system's air requirements and static pressure capabilities.
 Ducts should be adequately insulated to prevent condensation during the cooling cycle and to minimize heat loss during the heating cycle.
+The ducts should be insulated with a minimum of 1-inch insulation with a vapor barrier in conditioned areas or 2-inches minimum in unconditioned areas.
 All return air must be filtered to prevent dirt buildup on the coil surface.
 If there is no ducted return, applicable installation codes may limit the unit to installation only in a single story residence.
 In many cases it is acceptable to use ducting of the same size as the fan coil connections.
 However, unique arrangements or long duct runs must be confirmed by a local professional.
 The manufacturer will not be responsible for misapplied equipment.